chevereto/v4-docs/application/configuration/multitenancy.md

 ### Editing a tenant plan

 Use [plan:edit](../../application/reference/cli.md#edit-tenant-plan) to change the name, limits, or environment of an existing plan.
-Affected tenants will inherited the updated plan settings; the system re-caches them automatically.
+Affected tenants will inherit the updated plan settings; the settings are re-cached automatically.

 ```sh
 app/bin/tenants -C plan:edit \